The Secure Event Connector (SEC) Health Check script provides information on the state of your SEC.

 Follow this procedure to run Health Check:

-- Open your VM hypervisor and start a console session for your Secure Device Connector (SDC).
+- Open your VM hypervisor and start a console session for your Secure Device Connector (SDC) or CDO Connector.

 - Switch to the "sdc" user: